mitre/amazon-linux-2-stig-ready-baseline/README.md

 # Description of custom antivirus solution, when in use.
 custom_antivirus_description: ''

-# Whether an HIPS solution, other than HBSS, is in use.
-custom_hips: false

-# Description of custom HIPS solution, when in use.
-custom_hips_description: ''

-# Restrict the number of returned processes to account for invalid inputs, such as nil(~), that will match all processes while allowing for 3rd party software that may spawn multiple similarly named processes.
-max_daemon_processes: 1

 # It is reasonable and advisable to skip checksum on frequently changing files
 aide_exclude_patterns: []

-# A list of acceptable terminal multiplexers
-terminal_mux_pkgs: []

 # Required PAM rules
 required_rules: []

 # Alternate PAM rules
 alternate_rules: []

-# is an HBSS with a Device Control Module and a Data Loss Prevention mechanism
-data_loss_prevention_installed: true

 # An alternate method is used for logs than rsyslog
 alternate_logs: false